scottopell/cs190lab5/README.md

    ```

   #### Wait again, for your partner to catch up
-17. Now, back in your own repository, you need change the `url` variable inside LabTemplate.java to other url, the one that your partner did not use when he made changes to your repository.
+17. Now, back in your own repository, you need change the `URL` variable inside LabTemplate.java to other URL, the one that your partner did not use when he made changes to your repository.
 18. Commit and push your changes using the same syntax as above.
 19. Try to push your changes with